 Flexible solar panels are easy to fold, to fit over curved surfaces, and to install.
 On the surface, they seem like a great choice for any renewable-energy installation.
 But by going flexible, are you sacrificing efficiency for convenience?

-Flexible solar panels are not very efficient.
-You need more of them to produce the same amount of energy as more standard panels.
-However, their portability nonetheless makes them a good charging option for when you’re on-the-go.
+Flexible solar panels tend to be less efficient and durable than ridged glass panels.
+However, their portability and easy installation nonetheless makes them a good charging option for when you’re on-the-go.